hisausage7/147/README.md

           },
           {
             question:
               "Which following item is correct that describe the hardness tester (1)Brinell hardness tester uses a hardened spherical ball, which is forced into the surface of the metal.
-(2)Vickers hardness tester uses a 136 square pyramid indenter, which is forced into the surface of the sample.",
+(2)Vickers hardness tester uses a 136 square pyramid indente, which is forced into the surface of the sample.",
             options: [
               "A. Only (1) is correct",
               "B. Only (2) is correct",